-This educational note reflects both the 2017 CIA MI Study and 2014 CIA Canadian Pensioner Mortality (CPM) Study as well as other industry developments in mortality and replaces the previous educational note on the Selection of mortality assumptions for pension plan actuarial valuations issued on March 27, 2014.
+This educational note reflects the 2014 CIA CPM Study and replaces the original educational note on the Selection of mortality assumptions for pension plan actuarial valuations issued on March 12, 2008.

-In accordance with the Institute's Policy on Due Process for the Approval of Guidance Material other than Standards of Practice and Research Documents, this educational note has been prepared by the Committee on Pension Plan Financial Reporting and received final approval for distribution by the Practice Council on December 20, 2017.
+In accordance with the Institute's Policy on Due Process for the Approval of Guidance Material other than Standards of Practice, this educational note has been prepared by the Committee on Pension Plan Financial Reporting and has received final approval for distribution by the Practice Council on March 19, 2014.

-Should you have any questions or comments regarding it, please contact Mark Mervyn at mark.mervyn@aonhewitt.com.
+Should you have any questions or comments regarding it, please contact Manuel Monteiro at manuel.monteiro@mercer.com.

-FS, MM
+BL, MM